WhatsCookin/WhatToCook/README.md

 # *What2Cook*

-**What2Cook** Created by ORG WhatsCookin an iOS app that allows users to quickly view recipes and start cooking!
-With Voice Command and text to speech to help read out instructions while cooking, anyone can use.
-Users can also use the “What’s In My Fridge” feature to discover recipes using only ingredients that they have in their fridge!
+**What2Cook** created by ORG WhatsCookin is an iOS app that allows users to quickly find recipes and start cooking!
+Users can search for popular recipes or use the “What’s In My Fridge” feature to discover recipes that they can make now using only ingredients they have in their fridge!
+This app can be used hands-off while cooking with text-to-speech to read out recipe instructions and voice commands to navigate through the directions.

 ## User Stories